 Gmail is a strong leader in the web-based email arena and is the best free email service.
 It's a secure, easy-to-use program that places the world at your fingertips.
-Gmail is one of the few free email services we reviewed with exceptionally strong anti-phishing protection and intuitive sorting and spam blocking.
-We are also impressed with the Google+ social connectivity and the Google Drive feature.
-With Google integrating so many useful extras, our only real complaint about Gmail is simply that we end up using it too much.
+Gmail is one of the few free email services we reviewed with exceptionally strong antiphishing protection and intuitive sorting and spam blocking.
+It also has the social benefits of Google Plus connectivity and the Google Drive feature.

 Gmail is the most secure and user-friendly email service in our lineup, and it includes many extras to make your email experience superb.